[R.O. 2011 § 230.010; Ord. No. 1222 § 1, 7-5-2016]

 If the applicant does not make the modifications pursuant to the notice in Subsection (C) hereof within the time limit specified therein, or if the application does not clearly show that the collection or transportation of solid wastes will not create a public health hazard or be without harmful effects on the environment, the application shall be denied and the applicant notified by the City Administrator, in writing, stating the reason for such denial.
 Nothing in this Section shall prejudice the right of the applicant to reapply after the rejection of his/her application, provided that all aspects of the reapplication comply with the provisions of this Chapter.

 In order to ensure compliance with all applicable Federal, State and local laws and regulations, including, but not limited to, this Chapter, the City Administrator is authorized to inspect all phases of solid waste management within the City.
 No inspection shall be made of any residential waste unit unless authorized by the occupant or by due process of law.
 In all instances where such inspections reveal a violation of this Chapter concerning processing or disposal of solid waste or the laws of the State of Missouri, the City shall issue notice for such violation stating therein the violation or violations found, the time, and date and the corrective measure to be taken together with the time in which such corrections shall be made.

-Any person who feels aggrieved by any notice of violation or order issued pursuant thereto of the City Administrator may within thirty (30) days of the act for which redress is sought appeal directly to the Circuit Court of Gasconade County.
+Any person who feels aggrieved by any notice of violation or order issued pursuant thereto of the City Administrator may, within thirty (30) days of the act for which redress is sought, appeal directly to the 20th Judicial Circuit Court.